Available topics for theses

 Human activities below the water surface will inevitably increase and include offshore energy generation, fish farming, resource extraction, prospection, and mining.
 All of these activities generate noise, and directly affect marine life.

-This thesis aims at bringing together a number of tools (mainly, Bellhop) and datasets (mainly, WOA, GEBCO, and Deck-41), to predict how noise generated at a given location propagates locally (at sea/basin scale) and globally.
-The ultimate objective is to release the project to the community as open-source software.
+This thesis aims at comparing different approaches that bring together a number of tools (mainly, Bellhop) and datasets (mainly, WOA, GEBCO, and Deck-41) and model noise propagation over a given location.

-Through this thesis, you will learn the peculiarities of underwater sound propagation using established instruments, and will be able to assess how noise pollution affects seas at scale.
+Through this thesis, you will understand how noise propagates under water in a very practical fashion, and will be able to contribute to spreading the knowledge about this phenomenon.
 Note: knowing the physics of the process is not a requirement.

 (Images courtesy of WYNC studios, NOAA, Duke, HLS Research)